reMINDme Values transpired from a personal traumatic experience by founder, Tiffany Lin.

 I continue to wear reMINDme bands as a way to keep true to my values and inspire others to do the same.
 It is my own accountability system.
 Anytime I look at my word of intention, I am brought into the present moment and am able to reflect on my values and choices.
 It has been an incredibly valuable tool for me that I want to share with the world.

-I want reMINDme bands to help others be more mindful of what they have, who they are, and who they aspire to be.
+As an Empowerment and Embodiment coach, I help others be more mindful of what they have, who they are, and who they aspire to be.

 - What makes us strong and persevere?